CMSTrackerDPG/certifier/docs/user-manual.rst

 In the "Certified Runs" tab a tabular list of all the certified runs for the current week (or specified filter criteria) is shown.
-The shift leader has the right to edit the certifications of the shifters or delete them entirely.
+The shift leader has the right to edit the certifications of the shifters, delete them entirely or promote a Run to reference.
 It is essential to keep the list of certified runs correct in order to generate accurate shift leader reports.

 .. image:: images/shiftleader-list-of-certified-runs.png